AdinAbdullahSaleem/Advanced-Scientific-Calculator-Python-GUI-/README.md

 ## Customization

-This project uses standard Tkinter widgets styled with a dark color scheme.
+This project uses CustomTkinter widgets styled with a dark color scheme and rounded corners.
 To further customize the appearance or add functionality, you can modify the `main.py` source code.

 ## License